"To see Reality as it is"

 The difference is in the way in which it is delivered.

 The Creator’s Meditation is a 22 days course with a guided meditation lasting between 30 minutes - 1 hour.
-At the end there will also be a short discourse on how to apply what one has learnt in life so one can apply their knowledge in life.
-The course delivered by Goenka is a 10 day course of silence but at the end of the day there will be an hour video explanation and talk with the teacher if need to be.
+At the end lessonthere will also be a short talk about how to apply what one has learnt in life so one can apply their knowledge in life.
+The actual Vipassana course on the other hand is a 10 day, 10 hour a day course.

 Although 22 days can seem a bit long, but the short practice allows one to step into the water at a safe pace.
 The 22 days also allows for the missing information from the Vipassana course to be given in droplets so one can absorb the teachings more thoroughly.
 It is suggested that once the Creator's Meditation is given one can then go apply for a course in Vipassana so one at least have an inkling of what is going on as they meditate 10 hours a day.

-However, if one has the courage one should apply for Vipassana straight away because it is rare to have an opportunity to spend 10 hours a day for 10 days with everything catered for.
+However, if one has the courage one should apply for Vipassana straight away because it is rare to have such a great opportunity to spend 10 hours a day with your own mind.
+And when one is in a Vipassana course, one should do their best to drop all other spiritual practices, teachings and simply go through the experience without any expectations, otherwise a lot of confusions will arise.

 Develop Experienced KnowledgeApply for a course in Vipassana below.